Linear Dependence of Post-irradiation Input Bias Currents on Pre-irradiation Values in Silicon Bipolar Microcircuits: Results and Discussion

-One may wonder whether the observed linear correlation be specific for the investigated device.
+One may wonder whether the observed {linear dependence} be specific for the investigated device.
 To this end, we investigate another bipolar device, operational amplifier MC4741.
 Its input stage is also simple but the input transistor is NPN type.
-The {P-P} plot is present in Fig.~\ref{MC4741_DIB}.
-A clear linear correlation between $\Delta I_{B}$ and $I_B^0$ is also observed.
-Actually, the Pearson's correlation coefficients (see Fig.~\ref{fig:pearsonR} (b)) is even larger than those for LM2901.
-Similar to LM2901, the correlation becomes stronger for increasing dose. {The linearly-dependent and independent components are extracted using Eq.
+The {P-P} plot is present in Fig.~\ref{MC4741_DIB}. {A linear $I_B^0$ dependence is also observed for $\Delta I_{B}$ of this device.} Actually, the Pearson's correlation coefficients (see Fig.~\ref{fig:pearsonR} (b)) is even larger than those for LM2901.
+Similar to LM2901, {the linear dependence becomes more significant} for increasing dose. {The linearly-dependent and independent components are extracted using Eq.
 (1) and plotted in Fig.~\ref{MC4741_slope} (a) and (b).
 It is seen that, while the two components are comparable for LM2901, here the dependent current is much larger than the independent current in MC4741.}